glennschler/spotspec/doc/index.md

 <a name="AwsSpotter+event_launched"></a>
 ### "launched" (err, [launchData])
-Emitted as the response to a spotLaunch request
+Emitted as the response to a launch request

 **Kind**: event emitted by <code>[AwsSpotter](#AwsSpotter)</code>